elvis-epx/IoT/mpy/README.md

 There is no special protocol for pairing.
 It is based on coincidence of PSK and group.

 The only provision for pairing is a special "pair request" packet the peripheral broadcasts blindly.
-When a central device sees this packet, it broadcasts the timestamp immediately to be seen by the peripheral.
+When a central device sees this packet, it broadcasts the network time immediately to be seen by the peripheral.

 At peripheral side, the central device is stored in NVRAM, as well as the Wi-Fi channel